Turkey flag Turkey Beach Holidays

 Turkey is tourist-friendly but has some key cultural and legal rules:

-Only use registered taxis, note the registration number before entering, and ensure the fare is metered to avoid risks.
+Always use registered taxis, note the registration number, and ensure the fare is metered.

 Bonus tips: